peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-The product of the two binary floating-point numbers.
+The product of the two numbers, that is, an arbitrary-precision binary floating-point number times another arbitrary-precision binary floating-point number.

 <b>Exceptions:</b>